boltdesignsystem/bolt/packages/components/bolt-code-snippet/TESTING.md

 ## Scenario: language variations

 1. Given I am viewing the [language variations page](https://boltdesignsystem.com/pattern-lab/patterns/02-components-code-snippet-15-code-snippet-language-variation/02-components-code-snippet-15-code-snippet-language-variation.html).
-2. CSS display should show a block of code in css format.
+2. CSS display should show three lines of code in css format.
-3. SCSS display should show a block of code in an scss format.
+3. SCSS display should show three lines of code in an scss format.
-4. HTML display should show a block of code in an html format.
+4. HTML display should show three lines of code in an html format.
-5. Javescript display should inline code in a Javascript format.
+5. Javescript display should one line code in a Javascript format.
-6. Twig display should show a block of code in a twig format.
+6. Twig display should show five lines of code in a twig template format.

 ## Scenario: syntax variations

 1. Given I am viewing the [syntax variations page](https://boltdesignsystem.com/pattern-lab/patterns/02-components-code-snippet-20-code-snippet-syntax-variation/02-components-code-snippet-20-code-snippet-syntax-variation.html).
-2. Light display should show a block of code with a light color theme.
+2. Light display should show a block of code with colorful text on a light gray background.
-3. Dark display should show a block of code with a dark color theme.
+3. Dark display should show a block of code with colorful text on a black background.
-4. The display of none should show no color theme.
+4. The display of none should show black text on a gray background.